sbelakho2/apex-mediation-platform/docs/Internal/Infrastructure/POSTGRES_MIGRATION_PLAN.md

 Goal: remove every ClickHouse dependency across the monorepo (backend, console, website, ML, monitoring, infra) and rely exclusively on PostgreSQL (plus Redis/S3/etc).
 Below are the concrete workstreams and implementation notes captured from the repository-wide inventory.

-> **Implementation Status (2025-12-02)**
+> **Implementation Status (2025-12-03)**
 > - All ClickHouse clients, schemas, and docs have been removed or archived; every runtime component now goes through the shared Postgres helpers (`backend/src/utils/postgres.ts`).
-> - Latest backend verification (`npm --prefix backend run test`, 2025-12-02 23:08 UTC) finished with 133/133 suites passing (1 intentional skip), proving no hidden ClickHouse references remain.
+> - Latest backend verification (`npm --prefix backend run test`, 2025-12-03 01:32 UTC) finished with 133/134 suites passing (1 intentional skip for the optional S3 adapter mock) and zero failures, confirming the Postgres-only stack remains green.
 > - Guardrail evidence for the Post-Migration 12-Step Checklist appears in the "Checklist status" table at the end of this document.

 ## Postgres Scalability Guardrails